sjkp/Microsoft-teams-docs/teams/tabs.md

-# Getting started developing a Microsoft Teams (Preview) tab
+# Getting started with tabs for Microsoft Teams (preview)

 You can build a Microsoft Teams tab from scratch or by adapting your existing web app.